 MOD WMO/XX/2

-RESOLUTION 673 (WRC-07)
+RESOLUTION 673 (Rev. WRC-12)

-Radiocommunications use for Earth observation applications
+The importance of spectrum use by Earth observation applications

-The World Radiocommunication Conference (Geneva, 2007),
+The World Radiocommunication Conference (Geneva, 2012),

+considering

-consideringa) that in situ and remote Earth observation capabilities depend on the availability of radio frequencies under a number of radio services, allowing for a wide range of passive and active applications on satellite- or ground-based platforms;b) that the collection and exchange of Earth observation data are essential for maintaining and improving the accuracy of weather forecasts that contribute to the protection of life, preservation of property and sustainable development throughout the world;c) that Earth observation data are also essential for monitoring and predicting climate changes, for disaster prediction, monitoring and mitigation, for increasing the understanding, modelling and verification of all aspects of climate change, and for related policy-making;
+a) that the collection and exchange of Earth observation data are essential for maintaining and improving the accuracy of weather forecasts, which contributes to the protection of life, preservation of property and sustainable development throughout the world;

+b) that Earth observation data are also essential for monitoring and predicting climate changes, for disaster prediction, monitoring and mitigation, for increasing the understanding, modelling and verification of all aspects of climate change, and for related policy-making;

+c) that more than 90 per cent of natural disasters are climate- or weather-related;

 d) that Earth observations are also used to obtain pertinent data regarding natural resources, this being particularly crucial for the benefit of developing countries;

+e) that furthermore Earth observations are also used to obtain global and detailed images of the Earth surface that are used for a large variety of commercial applications (e.g. urban developments, utilities deployments, agriculture, security);

-e) that Earth observations are performed for the benefit of the whole international community and all mankind, are shared among all countries and are generally available at no cost, recognizing
+f) that Earth observations are performed for the benefit of the whole international community and all mankind, are shared among all countries and are generally available at no cost;

-a) that § 20 c) of the Plan of Action of the World Summit on Information Society (Geneva, 2003), on e-environment, calls for the establishment of monitoring systems, using information and communication technologies (ICT), to forecast and monitor the impact of natural and man-made disasters, particularly in developing countries, least developed countries and small economies

-b) Resolution 34 (Rev. Doha, 2006) of the World Telecommunication Development Conference, on the role of telecommunications/ICT in early warning and mitigation of disasters and humanitarian assistance;
+g) that for certain Earth observations measurements current data are compared with historical data.
+For these long term measurements and trends long-term consistency of measurements is essential;

+h) Recommendation ITU-R RS.1859 “Use of remote sensing systems for data collection to be used in the event of natural disasters and similar emergencies”;

+i) Recommendation ITU-R RS.1883 “Use of remote sensing systems in the study of climate change and the effects thereof”;

-c) ITU-D Question 22/2 “Utilization of ICT for disaster management, resources and active and passive space-based sensing systems as they apply to disaster and emergency relief situations”,
+j) ITU-D Report “Utilization of ICT for disaster management, resources and active and passive space-based sensing systems as they apply to disaster and emergency relief situations”;

-noting

-a) that Earth observation applications are conducted under the Earth exploration-satellite (active and passive), meteorological satellite, meteorological aids and radiolocation services;

-b) that some essential passive frequency bands are covered by No. 5.340,
+k) Report ITU-R RS.2178 “The essential role and global importance of radio spectrum use for Earth observations and for related applications”;

+l) joint WMO-ITU Handbook on “Use of Radio Spectrum for Meteorology: Weather, Water and Climate Monitoring and Prediction”;

+m) ITU-R handbook on “Earth Exploration-Satellite Service”,

-noting further
+considering further

-a) that the importance of Earth observation radiocommunications applications has been stressed by a number of international bodies such as the Group on Earth Observation (GEO), the World Meteorological Organization (WMO) and the Intergovernmental Panel on Climate Change (IPCC) and that collaboration of ITU-R with these bodies could be important;
+a) that the importance of Earth observation radiocommunications applications has been stressed by a number of international bodies such as the Group on Earth Observation (GEO), the World Meteorological Organization (WMO) and the Intergovernmental Panel on Climate Change (IPCC) and the Group on Earth Observation (GEO) and that collaboration of ITU-R with these bodies is essential;

 b) that, in particular, GEO is leading a worldwide effort to build a Global Earth Observation System of Systems (GEOSS) to provide comprehensive and coordinated Earth observations from thousands of instruments worldwide, transforming the collected data into vital information for society and mankind;